 First, a database is populated with the enrollees’ facial biometric information.
 Photos of known shoplifters are analyzed for identifying biometrics, such as length of the nose, distance between the eyes, and that mole beside the left nostril.
 Biometric profiles consisting of anywhere from tens of thousands to millions of these identifying parameters are compiled for each enrollee and linked to their name, photo, and detention history.
 Only people who are known to have committed criminal activity in the store are enrolled; average customers aren’t ever brought into the equation.

 After that, it’s just a matter of connecting the database and the detection algorithms to the store’s security cameras.
-Joe Rosenkrantz, CEO of FaceFirst, a leading biometrics platform provider, describes the process.
-“A server in the store detects and tracks faces on every frame of video at 30 frames per second.
-So, we have a very complex scene of people walking in the front door, and we detect every face on every frame of video,” Rosenkrantz explains.
-“The system isolates the best representation of each person.
-We analyze each frame for lighting conditions, pitch, and yaw.
-We might get 50 pictures of a person, and the system, in near real time, analyzes every one to get the best representation.”
+Peter Trepp, CEO of FaceFirst, a leading biometrics platform provider, described the process.
+“FaceFirst detects known shoplifters and violent criminals as they walk into a retail environment.
+It works well in crowds, and can detect and recognize multiple faces at the same time,” Trepp explains.
+“The system intelligently selects the best possible angle and lighting condition from video footage, ensuring the best possible match.”
 Each image is scored and the best one has its biometric profile extracted and compared against each profile in the shoplifter database.
 If no match is found, the image is immediately deleted.
 If there is a match, an alert message is sent to the designated store associate’s smartphone.

 Attached to the alert message is the original photo used to enroll the shoplifter in the system, so the store associate can verify that the person who just walked in the store really is the same person as the one in the database.
 The retailer can choose to set different kinds of alerts for different enrollees.
 Smith has created several.